deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

  ### HARD RESET
 If for any reason the station is unable to boot, you can't access the reset menu or you want to wipe everything up quickly, there's a hard reset method.<br>
-Power the station off, push and hold the endcoder button, and then power the station on.<br>
+Power the station off, push and hold the encoder button, and power the station on.<br>
 A message will appear in the screen.
 "Hold button to restore defaults".<br>
 Keep pressing the button for another 5 seconds, until the next message appears, "Release button now".
 Release the button, the station will wipe everything and reboot.<br>